 Set up the dough hook attachment in the stand mixer.
 With the mixer on low speed, mix the eggs, 1/4 cup melted and cooled unsalted butter, honey, and salt.
-Add flour 3 cups flour, 1 cup at a time.
+Increase to medium speed, and add flour 3 cups flour, 1 cup at a time.
 Add the remaining flour in 1/4 cup increments as needed, until a dough has formed.
 If it’s sticking to the bowl too much, continue adding flour in ¼ cup increments.
 I ended up using 3 1/2 cups.
 The dough should be slightly sticky, moist, and manageable.

 Form into a ball and place on a lightly oiled bowl (olive oil is fine), making sure to coat the dough with some of the oil.
 Cover with plastic wrap and let it rise in a warm environment for about 1 hour, until doubled in size.

 Punch down the dough and transfer to a clean surface.
 Cut the dough in half, and then each half into 6 equal pieces.

 Shape into balls, pinching the bottom.
 Arrange in a greased 9x13 baking pan.
 Cover with plastic wrap and let it rise for another hour in a warm environment, until doubled in size.

 Preheat oven to 350 degrees F while the dough is rising.